Faka74/BaSP-A2022-Etapa-1/README.md

 Pd:The expectations to continue with this course are very high, the group that was formed always goes forward and they seem to be good people

-IMPORTANT: In this problem I had problems with min width since I had never used it before, but using max width I got better and more correct results.
+Pd:In this problem I had problems with min width since I had never used it before, but using max width I got better and more correct results.